doridori/doridori.github.io/_posts/2015-03-09-Android-Architecture-MV?.md

 1. "What's this MVC?"
 2. XML is the `View`, `Activity` / `Fragment` is the `Controller`s,  SQLite / in memory data is the `Model`
 3. `Activity` / `Fragment` is the `View`, some crazy class is the `Controller` with many mixed responsibilities, SQLite / in memory data is the `Model`
-4. I use some open source library and guidlines to structure my app
+4. I use some open source library and guidelines to structure my app
 5. I have my own solution

 ~98% of the apps I have seen fall into 1,2 & 3.
-Maybe my sample size is too small, or maybe people just dont have time to think about this stuff, either way, there is a lot of room for improvement here.
+Maybe my sample size is too small, or maybe people just don't have time to think about this stuff, either way, there is a lot of room for improvement here.

 #A brief overview of MV* Architectures